pablo-git8/pablo-git8/README.md

 # I'm Pablo

-- ⚡ I'm Mexican and have lived in Switzerland, South Korea, the US and now in Spain
+- 🎓 Data Engineer at the International Airlines Group (IAG)
-- 🎓 I work at the International Airlines Group (IAG) as a Data Engineer
+- 🖥️ Master's degree in Big Data and A.I. credited by the University of Barcelona
-- 🖥️ Master's degree in Big Data and A.I. in a program credited by the University of Barcelona
+- 🔭 Developing an Machine Learning / AI software solution for a logistics SaaS company as a side project
-- 🔭 Developing an AI-powered software solution for a supply chain SaaS company as a side project
+- ⚡ Born and raised in Mexico.
+Lived in Switzerland, South Korea, the US and now in Spain
-- 🌱 Currently expanding my knowledge in data architecture and infrastructure in AWS
+- 🌱 Currently expanding my knowledge in data architecture with AWS and CI/CD with Github Actions

 ## 🤝 Let's Connect!